Root Cause Analysis

 5 Whys is covered under Lean tools in our Lean Thinking Training.

-CRT has its roots from Theory of Constraints (TOC) developed by Eliyahu M Goldratt.
-CRT is a logic based tool for using cause and effect relationship to determine root problems that cause the undesirable effects in a given system.
+Current Reality Tree CRT has its roots from the Theory of Constraints (TOC) developed by Eliyahu M Goldratt.
+CRT is a logic-based tool for using cause and effect relationship to determine root problems that cause undesirable effects in a given system.

-For more information on Current Reality Tree (CRT), please visit our our Root Cause Analysis Training (RCA Training) page.
+For more information on the Current Reality Tree (CRT), please visit our Root Cause Analysis Training (RCA Training) page.

 For more information on 8D, please visit our 8D Training (Eight Disciplines Training) page.